-E.T. could have been a disaster.
 With a lesser alien, one more akin to the freakishly large-eyed Area 51 beings that dominate popular culture, E.T. wouldn’t resonate.
 It’s not possible to convey the emotive routines, head quirks, and simple life that comes from the animatronic icon without the widened head or soft eyes.
 Movement matters to.
-That’s probably why people found the computer generated E.T. in the 20th anniversary edition so revolting.
+That’s probably why people found the computer generated E.T. in the 20th anniversary edition revolting.
 There’s more to it than the nature of film revisionism.
 The whole thing suddenly felt artificial, jarred into existence without the tender motions.
-E.T. didn’t live anymore, he was something to fill space.
+E.T. didn’t live anymore; he was something to fill space.

 E.T. follows two beings, one a young boy distraught over his parents separation, the other a stranded alien creature filled with curiosity and an eagerness to go home.
 They blend perfectly, Elliot (Henry Thomas) needing something to latch onto, and E.T. needing a guide on this new planet.
 The mixture of genres is brilliant, from a stable line of unsettling mystery as the creature is discovered with a child-like brilliance, heavy drama as the situation deteriorates, fantasy as E.T. displays his prowess, and science fiction as a mystery man with jingling keys tracks the being to Elliot’s home.

-Careful massaging of the audience builds an almost unnecessary fear of the unknown – let’s face it, Spielberg’s heartwarming style isn’t going to create a vicious alien being awaiting children brains.
-The effect works, easing the viewer into a day of drunkenness, masking himself amongst stuffed animals, and enjoying classic sci-fi on an aging tube TV.
-E.T. is loveable because he’s one of us, with a gentle voice, a penchant for booze, and a need for television.
+Careful massaging of the audience builds an almost unnecessary fear of the unknown – Spielberg’s heartwarming style isn’t going to create a vicious alien being awaiting the brains of children.
+The effect works, easing the viewer into a day of drunkenness, masking himself among stuffed animals, and enjoying classic sci-fi on an aging tube TV.
+E.T. is lovable because he’s one of us, with a gentle voice, a penchant for booze, and a need for television.
 He landed in America and made the right choice in doing so.

-Since the advent of high-def media, Universal has been terrible.
-They are a joke amongst the community, lambasted for their awful treatments of even the highest caliber offerings in their catalog, butchering them with…. holy hell E.T. looks phenomenal.
+Since the advent of high-def media, Universal’s record is terrible.
+They are a joke among the community, lambasted for their awful treatments of even the highest caliber offerings in their catalog.
 It’s safe to say that after Jaws and E.T., we’re safe.
-Universal, we love you now, and sorry for the muscle reflex that created the opening to the paragraph.
+Universal, we love you now.

 This an astonishingly beautiful presentation, accurate, pristine, and lush.
-Universal’s work from what is clearly a high resolution scan is nothing short of astounding, a pixel perfect replication of a film stock going on 30 years old, that looks like it was shot yesterday… except for clothing styles.
-At some point, chances are you wore that stuff too, so really, you’re laughing at yourself.
+Universal’s work from what is clearly a high resolution scan is nothing short of astounding, a pixel perfect replication of a film stock going on 30 years-old, that looks like it was shot yesterday except for clothing styles.

 Color has been left alone, feeling natural in its weight and purity.
 Flesh tones are perfect.
 Moments of saturation, from the dazzling sunset to the brilliant blues of the night sky, carry this disc into the high-end of catalog work.
 Inside the darkened forest or corners of the home, E.T. clings to solid, weighted black levels that carry firmness.
 There’s no loss of shadow detail or depth due to age.